 2010 – 2012 Developing a Shared Society Through Youth Sport

 In 2010-2012 Sligo VEC and the WELB were again lead partners for ‘Developing A Shared Society through Youth Sport’.
 This project was funded under the Special European Union Programme for Peace and Reconciliation (Peace III) under Priority 2 Contributing to a Shared Society, Theme 2 Key Institutional Capacities are Developed for a Shared Society.

 Extra curricular sports programme specifically addressing issues relating to inclusion were delivered to higher numbers of schools in the Western Education & Library Board and County Sligo areas.
 Extensive cross border engagement with both post primary and primary schools with an emphasis on developing and sustaining partnership was completed,including Cross border linking of schools, and cross community linking of feeder schools.
 Another new element of the project involved expansion into the community setting through ‘Come and Try Festivals’ which linked with clubs.
 Peace and reconciliation workshops allowed dialogue and discussion about the conflict and an art project provided opportunities for participants to express their feelings and thoughts around the topic.
 There were peace and reconciliation and cultural diversity themed workshops, training and seminars provided for coaches, teachers, co-ordinators and the management team.
 The development and delivery of the accredited ‘Youth Sport Leadership Award’ for senior students in secondary schools proved to be extremely popular with students.
 The management committee partnership strengthened and co-operation and learning benefits were an outcome for all involved.

 Currently there is no cross border funding in place for the Youth Sport West project.
-However, the project continues to be delivered locally by Sligo Sport and Recreation Partnership in conjunction with Sligo VEC and with support from the Irish Sports Council and HSE-West.
+However, the project continues to be delivered locally by Sligo Sport and Recreation Partnership in conjunction with the MSL ETB and with support from Sport Ireland and HSE-West.